mrjhonyvidal/mrjhonyvidal.github.io/about.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-njpmRrMPKc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-With no more to say, if you want me to be part of your team or just ask me some help in your project, so please [get in contact with me](/hire-me#contact-form).
+With no more to say, if you want me to be part of your team or just ask me some help in your project, please [get in contact with me](/hire-me#contact-form).

 All the best!
 Cheers! :-)